marshallshen/security_architecture_and_engineering/crypto_engineering.md

 ### Store Encryption Key
 * User store a key on disk, encrypted.
-    - Decrypt it with passphrase
+    - Decrypt it with passphrase.